 If your country has established a system of authorization of brokers, is the information on brokers included:

-(a) In the national registries on firearms in accordance with article 7 of the Protocol (art.
+(a) (Canada)Are records recording brokers retained in accordance with article 7 of the Protocol (art.
 15, para.
 2)?

 Yes Yes, in part No